Loading...

 Portion Control

-Consider adding a small amount of vinegar, such as apple cider vinegar, to your meal as it may help moderate blood sugar levels.
+Consider adding a small amount of vinegar, such as apple cider vinegar, to your meal or salad.
+This can help moderate blood sugar spikes.

 healthspan-mbl